You have no items in your bag

 Saying mothers are busy women is an understatement.
 As a mom, you wear many hats and probably find yourself running short on time, especially now.
 Waggle your fingers if you’ve got some home school woes going on!
-The thought of self care may be at the bottom of the totem pole when it comes to your list of priorities.
+The thought of daily self care practice may be at the bottom of the totem pole when it comes to your list of priorities.

 After all, when you’ve got work, family, and home to worry about, who has time for fitness classes, daily skincare, or a massage?
 Besides, given half the nation is on lockdown, finding someone to do your hair and nails requires more bravery than mama’s got to spare right now.